 There’s plenty of money out there to help establish the museum.
 A new institution is possible by harnessing our population’s financial clout, seeking partnerships with the various regional and neighborhood chambers of commerce and the Hispanic Chamber of Commerce, the county and city government, as well as corporate, non-profit, multiple endowments, trusts and funding mechanisms.
 The time for this has come.
 We are 45% of the population.
 Other visions are currently on the table, such as Museo Guadelupe Aztlan, the Hispanic Archives of the Houston Public Library, and the Institute for Hispanic Culture.
 Fresh ideas abound for more cultural centers, with spaces providing for the performing arts and civic dialogues.
 Valuable discussions about our “cultural capital” being held across the city demonstrate the constituency is here and the currency is growing.

 Artists must have a seat at the table during the creation of the museum.
 While a board of trustees is responsible for the fiduciary stability of the institution, the aesthetic vision and goals must be built by people of expertise.
 A new artist advisory board (with maximum inclusivity and equality) must work in parallel with the board.
 Emerging artist organizations have formed, such as MANTECA HTX (the online line artist registry and events/program calendar) and the Houston Alliance for Latinx Arts (HALA).
-Each flexes our cultural muscles, creates new art networks, highlight issues of advocacy, and impacts the entire arts scene of the region.
+Each flexes our cultural muscles, creates new art networks, highlights issues of advocacy, and impacts the entire arts scene of the region.
 Artists (the term is used broadly) cannot be taken for granted in establishing a new cultural institution.
 Artists must be valued from the start, and their contribution to the serious dialogue of its formation and development ensures the credibility and long-term vibrancy of any arts institution.

 These ideas are not exclusively mine.
 I’ve spoken with and heard from a variety of people, and consulted many museum directors, arts administrators and non-profit professionals about their experiences.
 There are many models for how Latino and Mexican-American culture centers are being formed across the state and the country.
 All of our various visions can be combined into a force that makes a new museum in Houston a reality.
 We can come together through ideas of its function and accessibility — around the very necessity of finally having a museum that collects our art.
 This is an ambitious and expansive vision.
 All the various Spanish-speaking nationalities, artists, civic and business leaders, curators, administrators, educators and our fellow citizens (young and mature), neighborhoods and communities can confer with each other.
 It should be accredited by the American Alliance of Museums, have a functioning board of trustees, an artists advisory board, an executive director responsible to the boards, curators, and conservators, who works with program managers to build a consistent level of programing throughout each year.
 A new museum must maintain the structure and professionalism to do all of these things while helping to create a new cultural face for the region.